-- either the date the exit level requirement for Texas Assessment of Knowledge and Skills (TAKS) was met or the performance level on each end-of-course assessment and the date the performance was met for State of Texas Assessments of Academic Readiness (STAAR) - advanced measures completed for the distinguished graduation program, if applicable - graduation program type required by the end of the student's junior year - College Board College Entrance Examination Board (CEEB) campus code and ACT high school code (optional) - certification of coursework completion date, if applicable - current and previous coursework, including the following: - o academic year - session type - o campus awarding credit - o course category, name, number, abbreviation, semester, grades, and credit - o course grade average, final grade average, or both - special explanation codes, if applicable - o pass/fail credit indicator codes, if applicable
+- student's address, including city, state, and zip code - district name - either the date the exit level requirement for Texas Assessment of Knowledge and Skills (TAKS) was met or the performance level on each end-of-course assessment and the date the performance was met for State of Texas Assessments of Academic Readiness (STAAR) - advanced measures completed for the distinguished graduation program, if applicable - graduation program type required by the end of the student's junior year - College Board College Entrance Examination Board (CEEB) campus code and ACT high school code (optional) - certification of coursework completion date, if applicable - current and previous coursework, including the following: - academic year - session type - o campus awarding credit - o course category, name, number, abbreviation, semester, grades, and credit - o course grade average, final grade average, or both - o special explanation codes, if applicable - o pass/fail credit indicator codes, if applicable

 By law, each district is required to transfer student records within 10 working days of receipt of a request by the receiving district.
-62 Enrollment by a student in another school district constitutes authority for your district to release the education records of that student, regardless of whether parental authority has been received.
-63 Also, the requirement to transfer records within 10 working days of a request applies regardless of whether a student or student's parent has failed to pay for a lost textbook, including an electronic textbook.
+Enrollment by a student in another school district constitutes authority for your district to release the education records of that student, regardless of whether parental authority has been received.
+Also, the requirement to transfer records within 10 working days of a request applies regardless of whether a student or student's parent has failed to pay for a lost textbook, including an electronic textbook.